scuc/DIVA-AXF-DropFolder/README.md

 1. Check the queue of folder sets in the archive location. <br> If the folder count is above the set threshold (default = 10), <br> pause the script for 5min and then check again.
 Continue this loop <br> until the archive queue is below the allowed count. <br>
 <br>
-2. Create a list of new folder sets in the DMF drop folder location. <br> If the length of the list is not zero, begin iterating over the list of set list. <br>
+2. Create a list of new folder sets in the drop folder location(s). <br> If the length of the list is not zero, begin iterating over the list of set list. <br>
 <br>
 3. For each folder in the set list, check to the size to determine if the directory is still growing. <br> If the folder size is still growing after 90secs, move on the next directory on the list. <br>If it is not growing, move on to the next step. <br><br>
 4. Walk the entire directory structure of each folder set, and <br> check each sub-directory and file name for illegal characters. <br> Replace or remove any illegal characters that are found. <br><br>